trandongngan/tip-and-best-practice/tips/rails.md

 ## Object#presence

 This one is more popular than others.
-There’s pretty good explanation on ApiDock.
+There’s pretty good explanation on  <a href="https://apidock.com/rails/Object/presence">ApiDock</a>.
 So, object.presence is equivalent to:

 ```
   object.present? ? object : nil